mihir23chauhan/Social_Distancing_Tracker/README.md

 -h, --help show this help message and exit

--i INPUTDIRECTORY, --inputDirectory INPUTDIRECTORY
+-i , --inputDirectory

 Path to the input directory

--o OUTPUTDIRECTORY, --outputDirectory OUTPUTDIRECTORY
+-o , --outputDirectory

 Path to the output